taskforcesh/bullmq/docs/gitbook/guide/jobs/removing-job.md

 ```

 {% hint style="info" %}
-Locked jobs (in active state) could not be removed.
-An error would be thrown.
+Locked jobs (in active state) can not be removed.
+An error will be thrown.
 {% endhint %}

 # Having a parent job

 There are 2 possible cases:

-1. There are not pending dependencies; in this case the parent is moved to wait state, we may try to process this job.
+1. There are not pending dependencies; in this case the parent is moved to wait status, we may try to process this job.
-2. There are pending dependencies; in this case the parent is kept in waiting-children state.
+2. There are pending dependencies; in this case the parent is kept in waiting-children status.

 # Having pending dependencies

-We may try to remove all its pending decendents first.
+We may try to remove all its pending descendents first.

 {% hint style="warning" %}
-in case one of the children is locked, we would stop the deletion process.
+In case one of the children is locked, it will stop the deletion process.
 {% endhint %}